jasper07/cap-sflight-devops/README-advanced-pipeline.md

 ### Templates and conditional parameters

-In this stage we introduce templates and conditional parameters.
+In this stage and further on we introduce and use templates and conditional parameters.
 Azure DevOps templates are a way of defining reusable content, logic, and parameters in YAML pipelines.
 They can help you speed up development, secure your pipeline, and avoid repeating the same code in multiple places.
 You can use conditions to specify when a template, a stage, a job, or a step should run or not.
 Conditions are written as expressions in YAML pipelines.